usethesource/rascal-website/courses/Recipes/UserInterfaces/LanguageServer/LanguageServer.md

 #### Synopsis

-Recipes for creating an IDE for your language based on the Language Server Protocol using ((util::LanguageServer)) and ((util::IDEServices))
+Recipes for creating an IDE for your language based on the Language Server Protocol using ((module:util::LanguageServer)) and ((module:util::IDEServices)).

 #### Syntax